Line Goes Up: Part III

 However, it can account for changes in the short run.
 If the investment rate increases, this is represented by a higher red line.
 It’s clear that the new k* will be higher, and so correspondingly, the equilibrium GDP per capita will be higher too!
 In the period when the economy is transitioning to this new equilibrium, we will see economic growth!
 Of course, it is not possible to keep on doing this, because eventually the share of output allocated to investment would reach 100%, which is obviously absurd.

 Phrases like the short run are always a bit ambiguous in economics, and in the case of the Solow-Swan model, the “short-run” transition dynamics can last on the order of 20 years!
 This is the story which best explains why many European countries were able to grow so quickly after World War Two, because although lots of capital was destroyed, they were simply catching up to where their equilibrium was pre-war.
-It also helps explain the East Asian growth miracles, which involved an enormous amount of investment and capital accumulation.
+It also helps explain the East Asian growth miracles, which involved an enormous amount of investment and capital accumulation1.

 More broadly, it implies that countries with similar investment rates and population growth rates will arrive at the same steady state GDP per capita.
-In practice, it seems that these differences explain around two-thirds of the variation in global GDP per capita.
+In practice, it seems that these differences explain around two-thirds of the variation in global GDP per capita2.
 That means factor accumulation cannot account for all of the cross-country income differences, nor can it explain long-run economic growth.

 If your production processes keep getting better and can make more and more stuff with the same amount of capital and labour, then your living standard will rise!
 This is where the frontier of research on growth economics is today, trying to explain how and why productivity varies.